Creating the best dental logo is far from an exact science. There are many ways to create an impactful, memorable logo that stands out from the crowd.

 3. It’s Simple

 A simple logo design is almost always the most effective in speaking to and invoking emotions with your potential patients.
-A clean and simple design can also have the most impact.
+A clean, simple design can also have the greatest impact.
 The most famous example of a simple logo design is the Nike logo.
 There’s no text, just a symbol that evokes speed and precision, which the Nike brand is all about.

 It’s important to remember that your logo will be used in a variety of ways.
-Have too many elements, and the fine details will get lost.
+Having too many elements, the fine details will get lost.

 From an outdoor sign to a dental office brochure, you will use your logo in more ways than you anticipate.